-DOJ Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements
+DOJ Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Drug-Free Workplace Requirements; Law Enforcement and Community Policing

-Review and accept the DOJ Certified Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Drug-Free Workplace Requirements; Law Enforcement and Community Policing.
-See the OJP Grant Application Resource Guide for additional information.
+Review and accept in JustGrants the DOJ Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; Drug-Free Workplace Requirements; Law Enforcement and Community Policing.
+See the Application Resource Guide for additional information.

-Applicant Disclosure and Justification - DOJ High Risk Grantees
+Applicant Disclosure and Justification - DOJ High-Risk Grantees

-If applicable, submit the DOJ High Risk Disclosure and Justification as an attachment in JustGrants.
-A DOJ High Risk Grantee is an award recipient that has received a DOJ High Risk designation based on a documented history of unsatisfactory performance; financial instability; management system or other internal control deficiencies; noncompliance with award terms and conditions on prior awards or is otherwise not responsible.
-See the OJP Grant Application Resource Guide for additional information.
+If applicable, submit the DOJ High-Risk Disclosure and Justification as an attachment in JustGrants.
+A DOJ High-Risk Grantee is an award recipient that has received a DOJ High-Risk designation based on a documented history of unsatisfactory performance; financial instability; management system or other internal control deficiencies; noncompliance with award terms and conditions on prior awards or is otherwise not responsible.
+See the Application Resource Guide for additional information.